2023-10-07 15:59:56

 The United States Agency for International Development stated in its latest report that Yemen is witnessing a significant increase in cases of measles and rubella, and explained that 60 percent of the suspected cases were recorded in the governorates controlled by the Houthis.

-The agency confirmed that the anti-vaccine campaign led by the Houthis “contributed significantly to the spread of measles and other diseases that could have been prevented with vaccines,” noting that taking vaccines is currently limited to some fixed health centers, as the Houthis prevent the implementation of a comprehensive vaccination campaign from home.
+The agency confirmed that the anti-vaccine campaign led by the Houthis “contributed significantly to the spread of measles and other diseases that might have been prevented with vaccines,” noting that taking vaccines is currently limited to some fixed health centers, as the Houthis prevent the implementation of a comprehensive vaccination campaign from home.
 To a house in their areas of control.

 40 thousand infections

-According to World Health Organization data, about 40,130 suspected cases of measles and rubella were reported throughout Yemen during the period from January 1 to September 26, with 362 deaths related to the disease recorded.
+According to World Health Organization data, regarding 40,130 suspected cases of measles and rubella were reported throughout Yemen during the period from January 1 to September 26, with 362 deaths related to the disease recorded.

 The organization stated that measles cases during the first nine months of this year constitute more than double the number of cases recorded during the same period last year.